-Motivational Orientation The hierarchy of a candidate's motivational needs-the strength of their need to achieve, their desire for recognition, and their ability to work in a non-supportive environment-are capacities that are extremely critical in situations where change must be constantly and actively mastered.
+The hierarchy of a candidate's motivational needs-the strength of their need to achieve, their desire for recognition, and their ability to work in a non-supportive environment-are capacities that are extremely critical in situations where change must be constantly and actively mastered.
 In general, these scales gauge your candidate's ability to function in competitive situations.

 Need for Independence High scores on this scale indicate a need to establish one's own methods and to make one's own decisions.
 High scoring individuals value working independently and are most comfortable when least restricted.
-Need to Achieve The need to set high standards and attain significant achievement is measured by this scale.
-If the need to achieve is sufficiently high management sets goals that are difficult but realistic.
+Intellectual Speed Speed is the at conclusion the descriptic approaches r Need to Achieve The need to set high standards and attain significant achievement is measured by this scale.
+If the need to achieve is sufficiently high, management sets goals that are difficult but realistic.
 Significant achievement usually results.
-Need for Support Thoughtful treatment and consideration are important to people who score strongly on this scale.
+Intellectual Accuracy Accuracy is a conclusion wi Need for Support Thoughtful treatment and consideration are important to people who score strongly on this scale.
 Although most people feel the need for support from time to time, individuals who score high on this factor require a significant amount of encouragement and support.
-Need for Recognition This scale measures the need to be admired, praised, and rewarded for one's efforts.
+Intellectual Capacity Intellectual co acquire new s the ability to Need for Recognition This scale measures the need to be admired, praised, and rewarded for one's efforts.
 While the desire for praise is a meaningful part of satisfaction, an inordinate need for recognition can create demands on managerial time that may be disproportionate to the individual's importance or level of achievement.
+Intellectual Curiosity Intellectual cu by new concep resources mig of acquiring k trainability.
+It s 1 he measure of the ability to process information and to arrive sions rapidly.
+Modified by the factor of accuracy, it provides ption of intellectual style-the manner in which an individual es new problems or changing circumstances.

+Intellectual Resources

-Intellectual Resources Factors that measure a person's ability and desire to absorb new ideas and acquire new skills are important predictors of a candidate's long-term adaptability.
+Factors that measure a person's ability and desire to absorb new ideas and acquire new skills are important predictors of a candidate's long-term adaptability.
 In addition, they provide an accurate description of an individual's problem-solving style and their ability to deal with new information in a rapid and accurate manner.

-Intellectual Speed Speed is the measure of the ability to process information and to arrive at conclusions rapidly.
-Modified by the factor of accuracy, it provides the description of intellectual style-the manner in which an individual approaches new problems or changing circumstances.
-Intellectual Accuracy Accuracy is a measure of ability to process information and to arrive at a conclusion with a minimum of error.
-Intellectual Capacity Intellectual capacity is the measure of the ability to absorb new ideas, acquire new skills, and to profit from experience.
-In addition, it measures the ability to generalize from the specific.
-Intellectual Curiosity Intellectual curiosity is the need to reach out for new ideas and be stimulated by new concepts and new information.
-While it is likely that training time and resources might be wasted on someone who is indifferent to the prospect of acquiring knowledge, curiosity, by itself, is not an absolute correlation of trainability.
+s a measure of ability to process information and to arrive at a n with a minimum of error.

+al capacity is the measure of the ability to absorb new ideas, ew skills, and to profit from experience.
+In addition, it measures to generalize from the specific.

+I curiosity is the need to reach out for new ideas and be stimulated neepts and new information.
+While it is likely that training time and might be wasted on someone who is indifferent to the prospect g knowledge, curiosity, by itself, is not an absolute correlation of .
 It simply suggests that the individual has an interest in learning.